- Home

 4. Listen to others

-When you hear and evaluate what other people appreciate about you, it can give you an idea of your values and skills, which can be instrumental in helping you to pursue a meaningful life.
+When you hear what other people appreciate about you, it can give you an idea of your values and skills, which can be instrumental in helping you pursue a meaningful life.

 For example, if someone tells you that you’re unusually empathic or they find it easy to talk openly to you, you may realise that you can use this trait to help others – perhaps by retraining as a counsellor or volunteering on helplines.